 - can claim Drivers vouchers which entitles them to prescription glasses for driving.

-To apply for a voucher email your QMUL ID Card number (under the barcode on the ID card) to the Health and Safety Directorate Helpdesk noting the part of your job description that covers driving.
+To apply for a voucher email your payroll number (6 digits) to the Health and Safety Directorate Helpdesk noting the part of your job description that covers driving.
 The vouchers will be emailed directly to you from Specsavers.

 PhD students who are not on payroll and wear prescription glasses

 - who work for short periods in laboratories will need to speak to their supervisor about obtaining the correct PPE (safety glasses) to wear over their prescription glasses.

 - who work for long periods in laboratories may be able to obtain a prescription safety glasses voucher for prescription safety glasses.
 Please email your full name, School and course names, QMUL ID Card number (under the barcode on the ID card) to the helpdesk.
 You must also include information on how many hours per day and how many days per week you will be in the laboratory and what it is you will be doing.